Fort de Condé-sur-Aisne: Description

 The five-sided masonry fort was built by Dollot and Fortier at a cost of 1,850,000 francs-d'or.
 The fort covered 13 ha and could accommodate almost 650 men and 20 officers.
 An infirmary for 80 invalids was also provided, as well as stabling for 12 horses, powder and ammunition magazines, a forge, a workshop and two wells.
-The fort featured two Mougin casemates mounting 155mm guns, as well as an initial18 guns on the rampart and 8 guns in a separate battery.
+The fort featured two Mougin casemates mounting 155 mm guns, as well as an initial18 guns on the rampart and 8 guns in a separate battery.
 Two casemates in the main fort were planned to provide indirect fire.
 The fort is roughly pentagonal, and features two double caponiers and a single caponier.
 One of the double caponiers provides covering fire to the fort's entrance.

 History

 In 1885 two companies of the French 67th Infantry Regiment (500 men) occupied the fort.
 Unfortunately, technological progress in explosives had overtaken fortress design and construction, and the fort was obsolete, insufficiently resistant to high-explosive artillery shells.
 The fort became a simple casernement for military personnel.
 The fort was abandoned in 1912 as a result of its functional obsolescence.

 The fort's location close to the Chemin des Dames made the fort a coveted objective by both sides during the First World War.
 Captured without resistance by the Germans on 1 September 1914, the fort was recaptured by French and British forces on 15 September after several attacks, but was re-taken by the Germans in a counter-attack.
 The site was used as a German hospital until it was returned to France without opposition in the Chemin des Dames offensive on 16 April 1917.
 Generals Pershing and Franchet d’Espérey observed fighting along the Chemin des Dames from the post in October 1917.
 The fort was recaptured by the Germans on 28 May 1918 during the May offensive, and re-recaptured by France on 7 August 1918.
 It was finally decommissioned as a fortification in 1927.

+The fort served as a center for the disassembly of explosive shells.
+On 18 December 1953, an accident inside the fort caused the death of three people: Gustave Rouxhet, Joseph Gronowski and Marceau Dagry.
+A commemorative plaque on the site recalls this event.

-The fort served as a center for the disassembly of explosive shells until it was purchased by the commune of Chivres-Val for use as a quarry in 1959.
+The fort was purchased by the commune of Chivres-Val for use as a quarry in 1959.

 An association to restore the fort was formed in 1979, handing over custody of the fort in 2000 to the Communauté de Communes du Val de l’Aisne which has undertaken restoration work.
 The site is used for exhibitions, theater and son et lumière shows.
 Since 2001 the Fort de Condé has been recorded on the French Inventaire Supplémentaire des Monuments Historiques.